wttech/bobcat/docs/_docs/guides/first-aem-test.md

   - type: RICHTEXT_FONT_FORMAT
     value: BOLD
 ```
-- Component configuration files contains information about how component dialogs should be field.
-Text component dialog has richtext which we want to have some text.
-We can also set that this text should be bold.
+- The component configuration file contains information about how the component dialogs should be filled.
+The text component dialog has a richtext field in which we want to have some text.
+We can also set this text to be bold.

-In test we will select component on page.
-Then we will fill it using configuration file.
+In the test we will select the component on the page.
+Then we will fill it out using the configuration file:

 ```java
 (...)